Adam Smith: In economics and moral philosophy

 Classical economists presented competing theories to those of Smith, termed the "labour theory of value".
 Later Marxian economics descending from classical economics also use Smith's labour theories, in part.
-The first volume of Karl Marx's major work, Das Kapital, was published in German in 1867.
-In it, Marx focused on the labour theory of value and what he considered to be the exploitation of labour by capital.
+The first volume of Marx's major work, Das Kapital, was published in German in 1867.
+In it Marx focused on the labour theory of value and what he considered to be the exploitation of labour by capital.
 The labour theory of value held that the value of a thing was determined by the labour that went into its production.
 This contrasts with the modern contention of neoclassical economics, that the value of a thing is determined by what one is willing to give up to obtain the thing.
+Frédéric Bastiat advocated a similar theory, that the value of a thing or service was its utility, or usefulness, to others.
+One example he used was of one finding a large diamond after having done little labor; yet it was still valuable because others wanted it.

 The body of theory later termed "neoclassical economics" or "marginalism" formed from about 1870 to 1910.
 The term "economics" was popularised by such neoclassical economists as Alfred Marshall as a concise synonym for "economic science" and a substitute for the earlier, broader term "political economy" used by Smith.
 This corresponded to the influence on the subject of mathematical methods used in the natural sciences.
 Neoclassical economics systematised supply and demand as joint determinants of price and quantity in market equilibrium, affecting both the allocation of output and the distribution of income.
 It dispensed with the labour theory of value of which Smith was most famously identified with in classical economics, in favour of a marginal utility theory of value on the demand side and a more general theory of costs on the supply side.